Alternative Fuel: Biodiesel 101

 Biodiesel is a domestically produced, renewable fuel made primarily from biomass such as vegetable oils, animal fats or recycled restaurant grease.
 Production occurs through transesterification, separating glycerin from biodiesel, which can then be blended into different concentrations for use: B5 (< 5% biodiesel), B20 (6-20% biodiesel) or B100 (100% biodiesel).
-Blends of <5% aren’t required to be labeled, so you may be using biodiesel without even knowing it.
+Blends of <5% aren’t required to be labeled, so you may be using it without even knowing it.

 In some regions, biodiesel isn’t so much of a “can we have it”, rather a “you must use it” conversation.
-According to the chart below, courtesy of Breakthrough, biodiesel blends are mandated in some states across the nation.
+According to the chart below, courtesy of Breakthrough, blends are mandated in some states across the nation.

 Biodiesel is undoubtedly an easy path to emission reductions, but still contains a few key considerations to keep in mind.

 - Fueling infrastructure for blends of B20 and higher is limited, with only a few hundred stations across the nation.
 The limited availability is partly due to demand and also because stations that offer blends of B20 and higher are subject to further certification procedures and lack storage capabilities.

 - The next concern is relative to capability.
 Fleets considering use of biodiesel should first check with their vehicle manual to ensure it can be used.
 The manual will identify if it can be used and then if so, which blends are compatible with the engine.
 Most vehicles are can use B5, but then higher blends are in question.
 The National Biodiesel Board’s OEM Information also tracks compatibility of various vehicles.

 - If your fleet operates in cold climates, you may consider the blend of biodiesel used as higher blends may not perform well in cold weather conditions because it freezes faster than traditional diesel.